skymasdev/My-Portfolio-Website/README.md

 ## Usage
 - Click on the navigation links to smoothly scroll to different sections.
-- View my projects and access the source code on GitHub.
+- View my projects and access the website.
 - Use the contact form to reach out to me.

 ## Contact